The How-to of Keeping any Relationship Healthy, Happy and Drama-free-

 Initiate a friendship with someone who is different from you

-Recently I heard a quote by Martin Luther King Jr. that resounded in my spirit:
+Recently I heard a quote by Martin Luther King Jr. that sums up the beauty of embracing the small things:

 Not everybody can be famous, but everybody can be great because greatness is determined by service… You only need a heart full of grace and a soul generated by love.”